 Not many people, regardless of gender, are eager to talk about their bathroom habits.
 But factors like blood in your stool, difficulty urinating, unexplained erectile dysfunction, or blood in your urine or semen are all signs that something isn’t right.

-Sudden weight loss or loss of appetite can be indicative of many different cancers, including esophageal, pancreatic, liver, and colon cancer, as well as leukemia and lymphoma.
+Sudden weight loss or loss of appetite may be indicative of many different cancers and should prompt evaluation by your health care provider.

-“Fatigue can be a symptom of leukemia and lymphoma.
-Although, in most cases, persistent sleepiness won’t turn out to be a cancer diagnosis, it’s best to see a physician to determine what the cause is and how you can address it,” explains Dr. Siripurapu.
+“In most cases, persistent sleepiness won’t turn out to be a cancer diagnosis, but you should still determine what the cause is and how you can address it," says Dr. Gilman.
+"Fatigue may be a symptom of cancer or may be related to the effects of cancer, like anemia."